Kitsunechin/search-for-country-to-visit-casptone-server/README.md

 * Every user can add countries to the bucket-list countries
 * Every user can view his/her visited countries
 * Every user can add countries to the visited countries
+* Every user can add notes to the countries

 ## React Components Structure
 * __Index.js__ (stateless)